 Can Organ Donation Really Make a Difference?

-However, in March 2016 a deceased HIV donor donated organs to two other HIV+ recipients, the first transplant in 25-year stretch in which the organs of HIV-infected person was used for any transplant.
-The 2013 enactment of the HIV Organ Policy Equity Act, or HOPE, now allows these transplants between HIV+ people.
+However, the enactment of the HIV Organ Policy Equity (HOPE) Act permits transplants between HIV+ people.
+In March 2016, a deceased HIV donor donated organs to two other HIV+ recipients, the first transplant in a 25-year stretch in which the organs of an HIV-infected person were used for any transplant.
+Now, the donor pool can be increased by 500 to 600 people per year in the United States and reduce wait times.

-This link will take you to organdonor.gov and the site where you can sign up online for organ and tissue registries based on the state you live in.
-Of course, you can also sign up when you renew your driver's license.
+Go to the "organdonor.gov" website where you can sign up online for organ and tissue registries based on the state you live in.
+Of course, you can also sign up when you renew your driver's license, too.